kbrabrand/craft-tinymce/README.md

-# CKEditor (Beta) for Craft CMS
+# TinyMCE (Beta) for Craft CMS

-This plugin adds a “CKEditor” field type to Craft CMS, which provides a rich text editor powered by [CKEditor 5] (Developer Preview v0.11.0).
+This plugin adds a TinyMCE field type to Craft CMS, which provides a rich text editor powered by [TinyMCE] (v4).

 ## Requirements